QuanQuan0/Bicore-Maintenance/readme.md

 ## How to Run the Codes

 ### A. Code Compilation
+#### 1. Prerequisites

+1.1 C++ Compiler

+1.2 Boost Library

+  1) Installing Boost on Ubuntu: sudo apt-get install libboost-all-dev

+  3) Installing Boost on MacOS using Homebrew brew install boost

+1.3 Compiling with Makefile

 Both the `insertion-maintenance` and `deletion-maintenance` folders contain a `Makefile`.
+Make sure to correctly configure the Boost include and library paths in the Makefile to ensure successful compilation.

+Key sections of the Makefile：
+`CC=g++`: Specifies the C++ compiler to be used, which in this case is g++.
+`BOOST_ROOT=`

 To compile the corresponding code:

     1) cd insertion-maintenance/ or cd deletion-maintenance/ make clean